google/opencasebook/trademarks.md

 #### Discussion

-1. Are the terms of The Pokemon Company's Legal Information notice enforceable?
+1. Are the terms of the Pokemon Company's Legal Information notice enforceable?
     What significance does the distinction between copyright and trademark play, if any?

 1. Must a creator of Pokemon "Fan Art" be aware of this policy in order to be bound by it in any way?